-Julie and Julia (Netflix)
+Julie and Julia (available to rent on Amazon)

 This was the first movie I watched when I got home, and it was a great choice.
 Meryl Streep having the time of her life playing the vivacious, enormous Julia Child!
 Stanley Tucci as the world’s best onscreen husband!
 Scene after scene of lovingly photographed French dishes!
 Amy Adams is in it, too.

-The Two Popes (Netflix)
+The Two Popes (available on Netflix)

 When I think of cozy movies, I think of The Two Popes, which gets two of our finest British actors together to bicker in funny accents, before they eventually strike up a papal bromance.
 It’s religious but not too religious — the “Christmas and Easter Christians” of movies.

-The Florida Project (Netflix)
+The Florida Project (available on Netflix)

 Of the dozens of movies my parents and I have watched, this has been their favorite.
 A bunch of adorable kids run around low-cost motels outside Disney World, where they raise hell and torment the kindly handyman (Willem Dafoe, playing a nice guy for once).
 Director Sean Baker has such a light touch that you don’t see the sad stuff coming until it’s too late.